MatrixManAtYrService/v2i-unofficial/README-unofficial.md

 This option assumes you're using ubuntu 16.04, it has been tested on x86 and ARMv7

 Be sure to first install the packages mentioned in [Dockerfile](Dockerfile).

-If you run into an error regarding `libmysqlclient_r` then you'll also need to create the symbolic link (see line 40).
+You may also need to create the symbolic link (see line 40).

 Then run:

     ./preinstall.sh     # builds asn_j2735 and mysql-connector